anukul76/gitpresent/README.md

-# gitpresentation
+# gitpresenta
-made by Anukul and Anshika  in 3 days to provide all details on onboarding on github
+Developed by Anukul and Anshika  in 3 days to provide all details on onboarding on github using Reveal.js